Bryan Goebel: Hall of Fame

+In November 2024, Goebel was elected to the United States Bowling Congress (USBC) Hall of Fame.
+He will be officially inducted with the 2025 class in a ceremony at the USBC convention on May 7.

 PBA50 Tour

 After participating in 50 tournaments on the PBA50 Tour without a win, Goebel won his first PBA50 Tour title on May 16, 2017, at the PBA50 Miller Lite Players Championship in Indianapolis.
 This is considered a major title for PBA50 players.
 Qualifying as the #2 seed, Goebel defeated top seed and fellow PBA Hall of Famer Parker Bohn III in the final match.

 Goebel's PBA titles

 Major championships are in bold type.